Executive Summary

 Anaplan is one of the most established enterprise planning platforms globally.
 Built on its proprietary “Hyperblock” engine, it powers complex financial, commercial, workforce, and supply chain planning for multinational organizations.
 Anaplan excels in enterprise-wide planning environments where dozens of interconnected models must operate in a structured, controlled architecture.

-Best for: large companies with broad planning requirements, centralized modelling teams, and long-term commitments to connected planning.
+Best for: large companies with broad planning requirements, centralized modeling teams, and long-term commitments to connected planning.

 Pigment